Halicarnassus

-Halicarnassus' history was special on two interlinked issues.
+Halicarnassus' history was unique on two interlinked issues.
 Halicarnassus retained a monarchical system of government at a time when most other Greek city states had long since rid themselves of their kings.
-And secondly, while their Ionian neighbours rebelled against Persian rule, Halicarnassus remained loyal to the Persians and formed part of the Persian Empire until Alexander the Great captured it at the siege of Halicarnassus in 333 BC.
+Secondly, while their Ionian neighbours rebelled against Persian rule, Halicarnassus remained loyal to them.
+It formed part of the Persian Empire until Alexander the Great captured it at the siege of Halicarnassus in 333 BC.

 Zephyria was the original name of the settlement, and the present site of the great Castle of St. Peter built by the Knights of Rhodes in 1404 AD.
 It was built on what was originally an island, which gradually expanded to include several Carian settlements on the mainland.
 However, in the course of time, the island topographically united with the mainland, and the city was extended to combine with the existing Salmacis, an older town of the native Leleges and Carians, and site of the later citadel.
 The first settlers were originally Dorians from the Peloponnese, but this was soon forgotten.